baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

-No matter how useful, it is a lie designed to flatter the past and is built on a thick, mucous layer of platonic essentialism: the idea that these forms can exist, or that their characteristics even make sense, outside of their native environments.
+No matter how useful, it is a lie designed to flatter the past and is built on a thick, mucous layer of platonic essentialism: the idea that these forms can exist, or that their characteristics even make sense, outside of their native environments—that abstract ideas exist somewhere pure and isolated from their context.
 It’s a tactic for navigating around those who are stuck in the print paradigm while you try to get things done.